patzly/grocy-android/app/src/main/assets/README.md

 Im Product overview bottom sheet wird zB.
 "5 Packungen (2 geöff..." angezeigt, Umbruch nötig -> in Produktübersicht erledigt

+Replace color on_primary with on_background and delete on_primary (it's always the same as on_background)

 # ROLL OUT

 - versionCode +1